-immune responses elicited after vaccination are protective, we challenged vaccinated animals with live third stage infective larvae (L3) of B. malayi.
-Because the parasites do not reach maturity in mice, we used a standard micropore chamber challenge method.14 These studies showed that 39% to 74% protection can be achieved in mice after immunization with monovalent vaccine (Table 1).
+Above results show that significant IgG antibodies are elicited following vaccination with monovalent and multivalent vaccine preparations.
+To test if the immune responses elicited following vaccination is protective, we challenged vaccinated animals with live third stage infective larvae (L3) of B. malayi.
+Since the parasites do not reach to maturity in mice, we used a standard micropore chamber challenge method.13 These studies showed that 39% to 74% protection can be achieved in mice following immunization with monovalent vaccine (Table 1).
 Protein vaccination gave better results than DNA vaccination.
 The prime boost regimen gave the best results overall.
-Vaccination with BmALT-2 gave a higher percent of protection compared with BmVAL-1.
-Similarly, a multivalent vaccination regimen gave 57% to 82% protection compared with the monovalent vaccination regimen.
-These findings suggested that BmVAL-1 and BmALT-2 synergistically enhance the protective immune responses in vaccinated animals when given as a multivalent vaccine (Table 1).
+Vaccination with BmALT-2 gave higher percent of protection compared to BmVAL-1.
+Similarly, multivalent vaccination regimen gave the 57% to 82% protection compared to the monovalent vaccination regimen.
+These finding suggested that BmVAL-1 and BmALT-2 synergistically enhance the protective immune responses in vaccinated animals when given as a multivalent vaccine (Table 1).

-Analysis of the thick blood smear prepared from the control group of jirds on day 80 after challenge showed that all five jirds were positive for microfilaria, whereas microfilaria were not detected in the peripheral blood of vaccinated jirds (data not shown).
-Fifteen (15) days later we sacrificed the animals and counted the male and female worms in the peritoneal, pelvic, and pleural cavities and compared the results between controls and vaccinated groups (Table 2).
-Findings from vaccination of jirds also confirmed that the multivalent prime boost regimen gave the highest
+Analysis of the thick blood smear prepared from the control group of jirds on day 80 after challenge showed that all five jirds were positive for microfilaria, whereas, microfilaria were not detected in the peripheral blood of vaccinated jirds (data not shown).
+Fifteen (15) days later we sacrificed the animals and counted the male and female worms in the peritoneal, pelvic and pleural cavities and compared the results between controls and vaccinated groups (Table 2).
+Findings from vaccination of jirds also confirmed that the multivalent prime boost regimen gave the highest rate of protection.
+No female worms were recovered from the multivalent vaccinated animals.